Victoria Mikelonis Undergraduate Memorial Fund

 Vickie’s deep dedication to her students was most evident in her years as director of the department’s scientific & technical communication undergraduate program (now known as the technical writing & communication undergraduate program) and her leadership in the Society for Technical Communication (STC) student chapter.

 Applicants for this award:

 - must be a technical writing & communication major with at least one semester of coursework remaining.

 - must be registered full time during the following spring semester at the University of Minnesota.

 Funds will be awarded spring semester.
-If the recipient of the award currently receives financial aid through the University of Minnesota, the award will be applied toward the student’s financial aid.
+If the recipient of the award currently receives financial aid through the University of Minnesota, the award will be applied toward the student’s spring 2018 financial aid.

 To apply for this award, submit the following materials:

 - An academic writing sample from a previous class (minimum of five pages).

 - A one-page statement of interest in the major explaining how you hope to improve your writing through advanced study in TWC.

 If you would prefer to submit your application materials in person, you may submit them to the main office.

 The winning student will be asked to write a thank you letter explaining how the funds will be used to support his or her education.
 (Suggested uses are books and a membership in the STC student chapter.)
 This letter will be shared with everyone who donated to the Mikelonis fund.